 All students should have basic mathematical equipment (protractor, pair of compasses and ruler) and must have access to a scientific calculator for the purposes of homework and examinations.
-We recommend the Casio FX-85GTX or FX-83GTX models.
+We recommend the brand Casio; various models are available.
+Please contact the Mathematics department if you would like to check a specific model number.